mdn/browsercompat/doc.md

 * Convert text to attribute with links and caching
 * Convert specs to attribute with links and caching
 * Translated text - linked objects or complex objects?
 Look at packages suggested by bug
-* Pagination - removed from JSON API spec?
-I guess I have to roll my own again.
 * Power Queries - for example, feature by slug